lightbits/lightbits.github.io/euler2/euler2.markdown

 As we have seen, this runs into gimbal lock if we drag it too far.
 But when you release, the orientation is "saved" and the Euler angles are reset to zero.
 Therefore, as long as you release before the Euler angles get too big, you can safely avoid gimbal locking.

-We can apply this idea to gradient descent: instead of accumulating the resulting increments into a set of global angles, we apply the rotation they represent to a rotation matrix that we keep track of.
-See, when we computed the gradient last time, we added or subtracted a delta around our absolute Euler angles, like so:
+We can apply this idea to gradient descent: instead of accumulating increments into global angles, we apply the rotation they represent to a rotation matrix that we keep track of.
+See, when we computed the gradient last time, we added or subtracted a delta around global Euler angles, like so:

 <pre><code>dedrx = <span style="color:#999;">(E(euler(</span><span id="efg">rx+drx</span><span style="color:#999;">,ry,rz), T) -
          E(euler(</span><span id="efg">rx-drx</span><span style="color:#999;">,ry,rz), T)) / 2drx</span>